Kościuszko's Mound

-Kościuszko Mound (kopiec Kościuszki) is an artificial mound in Kraków, Poland.
+Kościuszko's Mound (Kopiec Kościuszki) is an artificial mound in Kraków, Poland.
 It was erected by Cracovians in commemoration of the Polish national leader Tadeusz Kościuszko, and modelled after Kraków's prehistoric mounds of Krak and Wanda.

 A serpentine path leads to the top, approximately 326 m above sea level, with a panoramic view of the Vistula River and the city.